 Pune: A city-based hospital undertook the first paediatric living liver transplant surgery for a 17-year-old boy.
 The boy was diagnosed with a rare disease called ‘Wilson’s disease,’ which causes too much copper to accumulate in vital organs.
 The aunt of the patient donated him the live liver.

 “The liver does not release copper into bile as it should.
 As the copper builds up in the liver, it begins to damage the organ.
 The liver then releases the copper directly into the bloodstream which carries it throughout the body.
-The copper buildup leads to a damage in the kidneys, brain and eyes.
+The copper buildup leads to damage in the kidneys, brain and eyes.
 If not treated Wilson’s disease can cause severe brain damage, liver failure and eventually death.
-Often, an otherwise apparently normal child can suffer with life threatening acute liver failure in this setting, warranting warranting urgent liver transplantation, “said Vibhute.
+Often, an otherwise apparently normal child can suffer from life-threatening acute liver failure in this setting, warranting urgent liver transplantation, “said Vibhute.